dimk1301/Guides/supply-chain-security.md

      Never hand-edit package-lock.json / yarn.lock — regenerate it with the
      package manager.

-7. PRIORITIZE BY SEVERITY AND REACHABILITY: Fix Critical/High CVSS findings first, and prioritize vulnerabilities in code paths that are actually reachable/called by this project over ones in unused code.
+7. PRIORITISE BY SEVERITY AND REACHABILITY: Fix Critical/High CVSS findings first, and prioritise vulnerabilities in code paths that are actually reachable/called by this project over ones in unused code.

 8. PROVENANCE CHECK: Before recommending a "fixed" version, verify it's published